 Scotland is a wild and rugged country with most of the population living in several major cities including the capital of Edinburgh and its largest city of Glasgow.
 The major cities have excellent public transportation and if you chose to live in a metropolitan area you may not need a car.
 Unlike the U.S., most every village and town has a train station with regular service that is fast, safe and mostly on time.
 London is only 4 hours away by train.
 There is also a popular bus system.

 Scotland enjoys 4 seasons of weather.
 It can snow in the winter and in the far north it can be very very cold.
 Summers can be very hot.
 This is a northern climate.
 If you want to lay on the beach in retirement, Scotland may not be for you!

 The Scots are friendly to visitors – tourism is one of their major income sources.
 But if you think you are moving to a country that speaks the same language – and you haven’t been there before – think again.
-The Glasgow dialect is almost incomprehensible to the visitor’s ear and many people in the rest of Scotland don’t understand them either!
-It takes some getting used to.
+The Glasgow accent is much thicker and harder to get used to if you are not from around the area.

 The Scots will tell you they invented everything from the steam engine, to sheep cloning, penicillin, radar, bicycles and let’s not forget the game of golf!
 Scotland is not a third world country.
 The Scots are educated, proud, fiscally responsible, innovative, and fiercely independent.

 Scotland is a magical place full of history, legends, a pretty healthy economy, a robust arts center, and the pipes, the pipes are calling.